 The Shared Menus Catalogue is a repository of settings files managed by menu administrators or by other workgroup members.
 It is designed to facilitate the addition of shared menus by users.
-The settings files (.ini files) are located on a shared network drive, in one root folder (or in various subfolders in order to manage different write access).
+The settings files (.ini files) in the catalogue are located on a shared network drive.
+They can stay in the root folder or they can be saved in subfolders for clarity or in order to manage various access rights.

 User can double-click on a catalogue line to view the clicked shared menu info (menu name, type, owners, etc).
 Users having write access to the shared menu file (Mary and Jean, in this example) see the Open shared menu file? prompt with Yes and No buttons, allowing them to edit the shared menu properties in the ini file (of course, users also need network write access to the containing folder).

 Enabling the Shared Menus Catalogue

 The catalogue can be enabled in the Options dialog box (General tab) by checking Enable Shared Menus Catalogue checkbox and by entering the path of the Catalogue root folder.

 System administrator could also edit the users' QuickAccessPopup.ini files (see How can I edit the file QuickAccessPopup.ini?) and, for each user, enter these values under the [Global] section: